NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 int BlockAccess::ba_renameAttribute(char *relName, char *oldName, char *newName) {
 	// Search for the relation with name relName in relation catalog using Linear Search and store it in relcatRecId
 	// Hint: relid is RELCAT_RELID, attribute name to search will be "RelName", op = EQ
-	// Also make an Attribute (attrValueRelName) with sval = relName and then pass that as the argument to linear search Attribute attrValueRelName;
+	// Make an Attribute (attrValueRelName) with sval = relName and then pass that as the argument to linear search
+    // Also, before doing the search reset the Search Index by using RelCacheTable and setting value to {-1, -1}
+	 Attribute attrValueRelName;
 	strcpy(attrValueRelName.sVal, relName);

+    RecId searchIndex = {-1, -1};
+    RelCacheTable::setSearchIndex(RELCAT_RELID, &searchIndex);
 	RecId relcatRecId = ba_linearSearch(RELCAT_RELID, "RelName", attrValueRelName, EQ);

 	//If relation with name relName does not exits (relcatRecird == {-1,-1})